Last updated March 17, 2026

 | Task management | Chat-based task creation with recurrence, priorities, and AI-suggested tasks from conversations | Tasks that auto-schedule into your calendar.
 Integrates with Todoist, Asana, Linear, Jira for task syncing | |

-| Smart meetings | Create calendar events with scheduling rules and travel buffers.
-Manual scheduling through chat | Smart 1:1s that auto-find mutual availability.
+| Smart meetings | Calendar events with scheduling rules, travel buffers, meeting buffer enforcement, and consecutive meeting limits.
+Focus time protection warns or blocks conflicting events | Smart 1:1s that auto-find mutual availability.
 Meeting scheduling links.
 No-meeting-day enforcement | |

 | Web research | Built-in research agent with web search, URL extraction, and real-time synthesis streaming | No research capabilities | |